qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

 .. _reference_layer_param:

-.. note:: Some algorithms require many parameters to run, e.g. in the :ref:`qgisrastercalculator` you have to specify manually the cell size, the extent and the CRS.
+.. note:: Some algorithms require many parameters to run, e.g. in the :ref:`qgisrastercalc` you have to specify manually the cell size, the extent and the CRS.
   You can avoid to choose all the parameters manually when the algorithm has the ``Reference layers`` parameter.
 With this parameter you can choose the reference layer and all its properties (cell size, extent, CRS) will be used.